-Writing Across the Curriculum at Lehigh University is committed to promoting a campus-wide culture in which writing and communication in its many forms are central to learning in all disciplines.
-Based on the tried-and-true notion that collaboration among peers is one of the most effective methods of learning, the TRAC Writing Fellows Program creates learning environments where inquiry and communication are vitally linked, restraints on learning imposed by traditional disciplinary boundaries are eased, and students and faculty are all part of one vibrant intellectual community.
+Writing Across the Curriculum (WAC) at Lehigh University is committed to promoting a campus-wide culture in which writing and communication in its many forms are central to learning in all disciplines.
+Based on the tried-and-true notion that collaboration among peers is one of the most effective methods of learning, WAC and the TRAC Writing Fellows Program create learning environments where inquiry and communication are vitally linked, restraints on learning imposed by traditional disciplinary boundaries are eased, and students and faculty are part of one vibrant intellectual community.

-- Effective communication includes not only skills of explanation and persuasion, but also the willingness and ability to empathize and understand, collaborate, acknowledge, appreciate, and consider new and opposing views.
+3. Effective communication includes skills of explanation and persuasion, and also the willingness and ability to empathize, understandcollaborate, and consider new and opposing views.

-- A successful Writing Across the Curriculum (WAC) program prepares students to participate in a global culture and provides opportunities to acquire the skills and motivation to positively impact the world.
+5. A successful Writing Across the Curriculum program prepares students to participate in a global culture and provides opportunities to acquire the motivation and skills to positively impact the world.

-- Learning to write is a lifelong process.
-It is never accomplished completely.
+6. Learning to write and writing to learn are lifelong processes.
+They are never accomplished completely.
 Not by anyone.

-- All academic disciplines and their related professions have specific conventions particular to knowledge, understanding, and communication.
-University faculty — as teachers, experienced writers, and experts in their fields — are best situated to help students understand these conventions.
+7. All academic disciplines and their professions have specific conventions particular to knowledge, understanding, and communication.
+University faculty are experienced writers, experts in their fields, and best situated to help students understand these conventions.

-- The teaching of writing can present distinct pedagogical and logistical challenges.
-It is the responsibility of the WAC program to provide faculty with ongoing assistance and support as needed.
-This may include help in: (1) articulating educational goals; and (2) discovering how writing can contribute to these goals in ways that are intellectually and professionally meaningful and appropriate.
+8. The teaching of writing can present distinct pedagogical and logistical challenges.
+It is our responsibility to provide faculty with assistance and support as needed.
+This may include help in: (1) articulating educational goals; and (2) discovering how writing can contribute to these goals in ways that are meaningful and appropriate.

-- WAC is transformative and does not call for addition so much as it invites modification of teaching practices.
+9. Writing Across the Curriculum and the TRAC Writing Fellows Program at Lehigh are transformative and do not call for addition so much as they invite modification of teaching practices.

-The TRAC Writing Fellows Program is a central aspect of Writing Across the Curriculum at Lehigh University.
+The TRAC Writing Fellows Program is a central aspect of Writing Across the Curriculum at Lehigh.
 TRAC Fellows are high-achieving undergraduate students who believe in the impact peer learning has on the university experience.
-In their conferences with other students, fellows empower writers by encouraging them to incorporate their own voice into their writing.
-TRAC Fellows typically conference with 12–15 students on 2–4 assignments per semester while primarily focusing on the writing processes and clear and effective communication.
+TRAC Fellows typically conference with 10–15 students on 3–4 assignments per semester while primarily focusing on the writing process and clear and effective communication.
 TRAC is a tight-knit, academically diverse community consisting of students from all four colleges that award undergraduate degrees.
-TRAC Fellows support each other and build relationships that extend beyond their work in the program.
+TRAC Fellows support each other and build relationships that extend well beyond their work in the program.
+Learn more.

 Nominate Undergraduate Students for the TRAC Program